-If your employer participates in the VRS Group Life Insurance Program, you are covered under the Basic Group Life Insurance Program from the first day of employment.
-Your employer may pay your portion of the premiums.
+You are covered under the Basic Group Life Insurance Program from the first day of employment.
 Basic group life insurance coverage includes the following benefits:

 Natural death benefit.
 The natural death benefit is equal to your creditable compensation rounded to the next highest thousand and then doubled.
 Example: If your creditable compensation is \$41,400, that amount will be rounded to \$42,000 and then doubled for a natural death benefit of \$84,000.